Tesla offers leasing options for new Model S in U.S.

 Earlier this month, Tesla launched its all-wheel drive Model S, an electric car that can park itself and recognize obstacles on the road.

-Last year Tesla announced its partnership with Wells Fargo & Co (WFC.N) and U.S. Bank to offer a 10 percent down payment on the purchase of a Model S sedan, the Wall Street Journal said.
+Last year Tesla announced its partnership with Wells Fargo & Co and U.S. Bank to offer a 10 percent down payment on the purchase of a Model S sedan, the Wall Street Journal said. (on.wsj.com/1w7VAI3) (Reporting by Rishika Sadam in Bangalore; Editing by Gopakumar Warrier)